Decision draws closer

-Climate change is causing sea levels to rise, which is destroying the livelihoods of the people on Indonesia’s Pari Island.
-The Swiss cement corporation Holcim bears a substantial degree of responsibility for this due to its high CO2-emissions.
-Four residents are now demanding justice on behalf of the island: they have filed a lawsuit against Holcim in Switzerland.
-They are seeking compensation for damages already sustained and are urging the Carbon Major to reduce its CO2 emissions rapidly.
-They are also demanding that Holcim assume some of the cost of measures to protect Pari Island from rising sea levels.
-One important procedural issue has already been resolved: in October 2023, the Zug Cantonal Court granted the plaintiffs free legal aid.
+Climate change is causing a sea-level rise, which is destroying the livelihoods of the people on Indonesia’s Pari Island.
+The Swiss cement corporation Holcim bears a substantial degree of responsibility for this.
+Four residents are now demanding justice: they have filed a complaint against Holcim in Switzerland.
+They are seeking compensation for damages already sustained and are urging the carbon major to reduce its CO2 emissions rapidly.
+They are also demanding that Holcim assume some of the costs of measures to protect Pari Island from the sea-level rise.

-This marks the first time that a Swiss corporation could be held legally accountable for its role in climate change.
+This will mark the first time that a Swiss corporation will be held legally accountable for its role in climate change.
 HEKS/EPER, the Indonesian environmental organization WALHI, and the European Centre for Constitutional and Human Rights (ECCHR) are supporting the “Call for Climate Justice” made by the people of Pari in their quest for greater climate justice.

 Fight for justice